The Comprehensive Guide to Voluntary Administration (Updated 2021)

 Activating the voluntary administration process can mean you end up in liquidation, since not all businesses can be saved.
 However, it does give your business relief from debt-recovery actions and a chance at a quick resolution.

 If your company enters administration, this news will be made public on ASIC’s website.
 If you do return to trading, the implications could be you’ll find it more challenging to get financing in the future, or suppliers will require cash upfront to supply.
+This is significant as many directors are fearful of their reputation being tarnished.

 What are the challenges involved with taking a business through voluntary administration?